 Who is Most at Risk?

-Older adults, the very young, and people with mental illness and chronic diseases are at highest risk.
+Older adults, infants and young children, pregnant people, and people with mental illness and chronic diseases are at highest risk of heat-related illness.
 However, even young and healthy people can be affected if they participate in strenuous physical activities during hot weather.

 Pets